lupyuen/lupyuen.github.io/src/mmu.md

 TODO

-I hope this article has been a tasty treat for understanding the internals of the __Sv39 Memory Management Unit__!
+I hope this article has been a tasty treat for understanding the internals of

+memory protection

+virtual memory

+and the __Sv39 Memory Management Unit__

 [Fixed the roadblock](https://github.com/lupyuen/nuttx-ox64#fix-the-nuttx-memory-map-for-plic)